 Plea agreements are negotiated settlements between the prosecution and defense that can result in reductions of the charge and/or sentence.

-The length of time offenses remain on a driver’s record (often called a ‘look-back period’) is a key issue in identifying hardcore drunk drivers.
+The length of time offenses remain on a driver’s record (often called a ‘look-back period’) is a key issue in identifying hardcore alcohol-impaired drivers.

 Heavy caseloads in busy metropolitan or county level courts are another impediment to the effective enforcement of a state’s DUI laws.

-DUI/Drug Courts are separate court systems dedicated to changing the behavior of alcohol/drug dependent offenders arrested for DUI.
-The goal of these courts is to attack the root cause of DUI: alcohol and other drug abuse.
+DUI/Drug Courts are separate docket dedicated to changing the behavior of alcohol/drug dependent offenders arrested for DUI.
+The goal of these courts is to attack the root cause of DUI: alcohol and other drug abuse, thereby reducing recidivism.